CallecYoann/afpaeval/README.md

 ========
 git clone the project.

-install on phpmyadmin the database (afpaeval/db/mpc.sql).
+install on the database (afpaeval/db/mpc.sql).

-execute composer install for installing all the dependencies .
+execute 'composer install' for installing all the dependencies .

 Enjoy.